ve12sus/gamebacklog-prisma/readme.md

 # REST API

-The REST API to the example app is described below.
+The REST API to the app is described below.

 ## Create a user